to the book the Bhâgavata Purâna

 and Poison in the River

-(32) He seized him by the hooves, whirled him around with one hand and threw him,
+(32) [But] He seized him by the hooves, whirled him around with one hand and

-with the life slung out of him, on top of a palm tree.
+with his life spun out of him, in the top of a palm tree.

-(9) He playing unafraid of anyone, so attractive in yellow garments and most delicate like a glowing white cloud, with the s'rivatsa, His smiling beautiful face and with feet like the inside of a lotus, was by him angerily bitten in the chest and enveloped in his coils.
+(9) And while He, so attractive in His yellow garments and as delicate as a glowing white cloud, with the S'rīvatsa, His smiling beautiful face and with His feet, which resembled the inside of a lotus, thus fearlessly was playing, He was angrily bitten in the chest by him and enveloped in his coils.

 His Swallowing a Forest Fire